-Two children killed in East Texas after powerful storms hit the state
+Two children killed in east Texas after powerful storms hit the state

-About a dozen people have been injured in Texas after powerful storms spawned at least one suspected tornado and damaged several homes, authorities said Saturday.
+Powerful storms in Texas on Saturday claimed the lives of at least two children, injured about a dozen others, spawned at least one suspected tornado and damaged several homes.

 Two people were hospitalized for injuries not thought to be life-threatening, while others were treated at the scene for minor injuries, Yezak said.
 Some people had to be extricated from their homes.